jflorian/doubledog-koji/README.md

 ##### `smtp_host`
 The mail host to use for sending email notifications.
 The Koji Builder must be able to connect to this host via TCP on port 25.
-The default is `localhost`.
+The default is `'localhost'`.

 ##### `use_createrepo_c`
 Enable using createrepo\_c instead of createrepo.
 The default is `false`.

 ##### `work_dir`
 Name of the directory where temporary work will be performed.
-The default is `/tmp/koji`.
+The default is `'/tmp/koji'`.

 #### koji::cli class